hasura/graphql-engine/docs/graphql/manual/guides/deployment/digital-ocean.rst

 - Choose ``Docker`` from the ``One-click apps`` list
 - Choose your droplet size
 - Choose nearest datacenter region from your location
-- Select your ssh key add if you haven't added
+- Select your SSH key (add if you haven't added)
-- Choose a hostname and then click on create button.
+- Choose a hostname and then click on ``create`` button.
 - Now SSH into the droplet.

 Step 2: Get required setup files